jessequinn/hugo-personal-site/content/posts/grafana-golang/index.md

 ShowToc: true
 ---

-A small article about a GO watcher for Grafana 8.1 alerts.

 ## Introduction
 With the recent release of Grafana 8 a new opt-in feature for alerting has been made [available](https://grafana.com/docs/grafana/latest/alerting/unified-alerting/).